pandulapeter/beagle/README.md

 To add content to [LogListModule](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules/LogListModule.kt) or [NetworkLogListModule](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules/NetworkLogListModule.kt), you can simply call Beagle.log() and Beagle.logNetworkEvent() respectively.
 However, you might need to access this functionality from pure Java / Kotlin modules or, in the case of network events you might want to use an interceptor that works out of the box.

 ### Logging
-To access the same functionality that Beagle.log() provides from a pure Kotlin / Java module, first you need to add these dependencies:
+To access the same functionality that Beagle.log() provides from a pure Kotlin / Java module, first you need to add the following dependencies to the module in question:

 ```groovy
 dependencies {